Takahiro Iwasaki – Pavilion of Japan | Venice Art Biennale 2017

 The Japanese pavilion at the 57th Venice Art Biennale presents a solo exhibition of artist Takahiro Iwasaki (b.
 1975, Hiroshima).

 Iwasaki is renowned for its works, though which he transforms apparently banal materials and residual object into surprising sculptures, meticulously conceived and built.

-Overall, the work of the Japanese artist is characterized by the inclusion of elements which are not not physically present within the artwork yet which are an essential part of its identity – such as water in his reflection model series -, by a constant contrast between order and disorder, and by a profound interest in environmental and social issues.
+Overall, the work of the Japanese artist is characterized by the inclusion of elements which are not physically present within the artwork, yet that are an essential part of its identity – such as water in his reflection model series -, by a constant contrast between order and disorder, and by a profound interest in environmental and social issues.

 The exhibition curator Meruro Washida, explains how the artistic vision of Iwasaki is intimately linked to him being born in Hiroshima.